brianAsimba/MachineLearningblog/_posts/2019-04-18-Introduction-post.md

 500 | 320
 5000 | 1000

-The main objective in Machine Learning is finding a relationship that matches the features in the first column to the output, then use this relation ship to pridict other outcomes given different features.
-Given the sizes of the houses and proces of the houses, a Supervised Learning algorithm would come up with a hypotheses that fits the featyres to the output in the most accurate way.
+The main objective in Machine Learning is finding a relationship that matches the features in the first column to the output, then use this relationship to predict other outcomes given different features.
+Given the sizes of the houses and prices of the houses, a Supervised Learning algorithm would come up with a hypothesis that fit the features to the output in the most accurate way.

 We represent the hypotheses as:
 \\[h_\theta(x)={\theta_0} + {\theta_1 x}\\]

 Most of you would remember this equation is similar to y = mx + C, which is the equation of a straight line.
-This is the simplest type pf algorithm to start with.
-Later on we will move to algorith equations with more that none feature as well non-linear fuctions.
+This is the simplest algorithm to start with.
+Later on, we will move to algorithm equations with more than one feature as well as non-linear fuctions.
 In this equation \\(\theta\\) are called paramteters and x is the feature.

 # **Cost function**
 From the hypothesis function, we know that different \\(\theta\\) parameters, will yield different linear curves/ hypothesis functions.
 By using different theta parameters, we are able to fit the curves differenty to different data.